Every cell is an organ of sense infused with majesty. Lorin Roche

 the secret of life is in art.
 Oscar Wilde

-in the meantime, to give your skin a helpful hand, give it intelligent skincare that works.
+to give your skin a helpful hand, give it intelligent skincare that works.

 what the skin needs to work well